Tet Offensive: General offensive and uprising

-Contrary to Western belief, General Giáp did not plan or command the offensive himself.
+Contrary to Western belief, Giáp did not plan or command the offensive himself.
 Thanh's original plan was elaborated on by a party committee headed by Thanh's deputy, Phạm Hùng, and then modified by Giáp.
 The Defense Minister may have been convinced to toe the line by the arrest and imprisonment of most of the members of his staff during the Revisionist Anti-Communist Party Affair.
 Although Giáp went to work "reluctantly, under duress", he may have found the task easier due to the fact that he was faced with a fait accompli.
 Since the Politburo had already approved the offensive, all he had to do was make it work.
 He combined guerrilla operations into what was basically a conventional military offensive and shifted the burden of sparking the popular uprising to the VC.
 If it worked, all would be well and good.
 If it failed, it would be a failure only for the Communist Party militants.
 For the moderates and centrists, it offered the prospect of negotiations and a possible end to the American bombing of the North.
 Only in the eyes of the militants, therefore, did the offensive become a "go for broke" effort.
 Others in the Politburo were willing to settle for a much less ambitious "victory".

 The PAVN official history states that the objectives of the Tet offensive were to: annihilate and cause the total disintegration of the bulk of the puppet army, overthrow the "puppet" (South Vietnamese) regime at all administrative levels, and place all government power in the hands of the people.
 Annihilate a significant portion of the American military's troop strength and destroy a significant portion of his war equipment in order to prevent the American forces from being able to carry out their political and military missions; on the basis, crush the American will to commit aggression and force the United States to accept defeat in South Vietnam and end all hostile actions against North Vietnam.
 In addition, using this as the basis, they would achieve the immediate goals of the revolution, which were independence, democracy, peace, and neutrality in South Vietnam, and then move toward achieving peace and national unification.